thaatz/disinfectant/README.md

 # Disinfectant

 ## Emsisoft Emergency Kit

-use `update.bat` to run the updater and install eek. use the interactive menu to pick Emsisoft Emergency Kit
+- use `update.bat` to run the updater and install eek. use the interactive menu to pick Emsisoft Emergency Kit

-use `eek.bat` to run eek
+- use `eek.bat` to run eek
+- using `eek.bat` will also update EEK to the latest version before running a scan, but you can also use `update.bat` to force an update and reinstallation of EEK if a need be

 ## Stinger
 requires .NET Framework 3.5